Vice President of India: Removal

-The Supreme Court can also remove the vice president for committing electoral malpractices and not fulfilling the eligibility criteria for Rajya Sabha while in the office per Article 71(1) of the constitution.
-Per Article 71(1), the Supreme Court also must examine the doubts raised in connection with the conduct of a vice president and remove the vice president if found committing contempt of the Constitution.
+The Supreme Court can inquire into and decide on the disputes related to election of the vice president as per Article 71(1) of the constitution.
+However, the constitution does not mention any specific ground on which the vice president can be removed.

 Salary and pension

 There is no provision for the salary of the vice president of India in that capacity.
 The vice president receives a salary in the capacity of the ex officio chairman of the Rajya Sabha, which is currently ₹400 thousand per month (revised from ₹125,000 in 2018).
-In addition, the vice president is entitled to a daily allowance, free furnished residence, medical, travel, and other facilities.
+In addition, the vice president is entitled to free furnished residence, medical, travel, and other facilities.
 The constitution provides that when the vice president acts as the president or discharges the duties of the president, the vice president is entitled to the salary and privileges of the president.
 The pension for the vice president is 50% of the salary.
 In fact, he is the only official who does not get any salary and emoluments of his designated post (i.e. vice president).